 Your lawyer submits these documents with the title transfer.

-Our firm calculates LTT and Toronto LTT as part of your real estate closing to ensure the rebate is applied correctly.
+Our firm calculates both LTT and Toronto LTT during your real estate closing to ensure rebates are applied correctly.

 A lawyer can confirm eligibility early, so there are no surprises on closing day.